daattali/beautiful-jekyll/_drafts/2017-01-27-how-to-reduce-the-bill-of-your-vmware-infrastructure.md

 I picked these models deliberatly to have a fair point of comparison: the total number of cores in the cluster.

 The price of the processors come from the Intel ARK website and the price of the VMware licenses from the Dell configurator website.
-Whether the prices are perfectly accurate doesn't really matter as the point to make is to show a difference in relation to each other server. vCenter is not included because the price wll always be the same (vCenter Standard).
+Whether the prices are perfectly accurate doesn't really matter as the point is to show a difference in relation to each scenario. vCenter is not included because the price will always be the same (vCenter Standard pricing).

-For these configs I set a fixed base price for the servers (no license, no CPU) to 3000$ and 5000$ respectively.
+For these configs I set a fixed base price for the servers (no license, no CPU) of 3000$ and 5000$ respectively.
 Again this is not relevant as it will be a constant, so let's dig in.

 ## Scenario A